daegalus/fukiya/README.md

 Changes
 =======
+v0.0.9
+- Extracted form parser into seperate library called Formler.
+Works much better now, and in turn form parsing is in a better state in Fukiya.

 v0.0.8
 - Added unit testing.
 - Form parser works for everything except Content-Transfer-Encoding: binary.
 If you want to use it to upload files.
 Base64 encode them first.